Chip Zdarsky: Career

 In February 2022, it was announced that Zdarsky will serve as the new writer for the mainline Batman book, starting with issue 125 on July 5, with Jorge Jiménez serving as the artist.
+He concluded his run on February 5th, 2025 with the release of Batman #157 with Jiménez and Tony S. Daniel providing the art.

 In March 2022, it was announced that Public Domain would be heading to print via Image Comics in June 2022.